-Some students may respond to this curriculum by asking for more information about dating abuse and/or disclosing that they are involved in an abusive relationship.
+Some students may respond to this curriculum by asking for more information about dating violence and/or disclosing that they are involved in an abusive relationship.
 It is important to acknowledge to the student the courage that it takes to reach out for help.
 Be certain to tell the student that the abuse is not his or her fault.

 Before implementing this curriculum, review your state's mandatory reporting laws as well as your school's policy on mandatory reporting.
 Most states have enacted mandated reporting laws that require those working in child-oriented professions to report known or reasonably suspected incidents of abuse of a minor.
 In most states, teachers are mandated reporters.
 In some states, the definition of reportable abuse is narrowly limited to that inflicted by someone legally responsible for a child.
 In others, the definition of abuse is broader, including injury inflicted on a minor by any person.
-Under the more inclusive laws, abuse of a minor may include teen dating abuse and statutory rape.
+Under the more inclusive laws, abuse of a minor may include teen dating violence and statutory rape.

 Teachers should tell students about their duty as mandated reporters.
-In addition, teachers should offer students a confidential alternative to seeking help, such as contacting loveisrespect.org, The National Teen Dating Abuse Helpline.
-Loveisrespect.org provides free resources for teens, parents, friends and family, advocates, government officials, law enforcement officials and the general public.
-All communication is confidential and anonymous.

-(Note that loveisrespect.org, The National Teen Dating Abuse Helpline wallet cards are distributed to students in Lesson 3.)
+In addition, teachers should offer students a confidential alternative to seeking help, such as contacting loveisrespect.org-the National Teen Dating Abuse Helpline or Break the Cycle.
+(Note that Helpline wallet cards with contact information are distributed to students in Lesson 3.)